tugrulyazar/Virtual-Studio/README.md

 # Virtual Studio
-Virtual Studio prototype for my thesis titled "MULTI-USER VIRTUAL ENVIRONMENTS IN ARCHITECTURE" in History, Theory and Criticism in Architecture graduate programme of Istanbul Bilgi University.
-Due to academic reasons, the project will be kept private after beta.
+Single-User Virtual Studio prototype for feature testing for my thesis titled "Multi-User Virtual Environments in Architecture" in History, Theory and Criticism in Architecture Graduate Programme of Istanbul Bilgi University.